isayani/sql-employee-tracker/README.md

 2. Run ```npm i``` to install all dependencies
 3. Invoke app with ```node index.js``` </br> or ```nodemon index.js``` for nodemon
 </br>
 This is a command line application and has not been deployed.
-The following animations show it being used as directed:
+The following animation shows its use as directed: